lammps/lammps/doc/src/Build_settings.rst

          the FFT library selected by the FFT_KOKKOS variable applies.
 Otherwise, the FFT library selected by the FFT variable applies.
          The same FFT settings apply to both.
-FFT_KOKKOS must be compatible with the Kokkos backend - for example, when using the CUDA backend of Kokkos, you must use either CUFFT or KISS.
+FFT_KOKKOS must be compatible with the Kokkos back end - for example, when using the CUDA back end of Kokkos, you must use either CUFFT or KISS.

       Usually these settings are all that is needed.
 If FFTW3 is